CircuitBirds-FRC4601/CircuitBirds-Bootstrap/README.md

 *That guide is from 2012.
 The 2013/14 version needs to be found*

 * Incorperate FIRST logo into homepage
-* Properly show how much we appreciate our sponsors :)
+* Properly show how much we appreciate our sponsors
-* Make Everything perfect; grammar, layout, and now bugs, that is
-* Add lots of content to the site
+* Add content

 TO-DO (distant future)
 ---------------------